Piecing together a tangram

 Route 2 – Example 1

-This shows how you could study a minimum of 120 credits specialising within one study area, such as Arts, Humanities, Music and Language (Group 1), and then complete your degree with up to 60 credits from another subject area, such as Education, psychology, health science and healthcare (Group 2).
+This shows how you could study a minimum of 120 credits specialising within one study area and complete your degree with up to 60 credits from another study area or from the Further professional development modules and/or microcredentials.

 120 credits from Group 1 – Art, Humanities, Music and Language